-As of May 15, 2020, the City of New Orleans has experienced more than 21 days of decreasing new positive cases, decreasing hospitalizations, and increasing healthcare and public health services such as access to personal protective equipment, testing, isolation, and contact tracing.
-Given this evidence of sustained positive trends in public health data, and adequate capacity of the healthcare system, a slow, closely monitored, and phased easing of restrictions may be safely implemented.
+As of June 8, 2020, the City of New Orleans has continued to see 21 days of decreasing new positive cases, decreasing hospitalizations, and increasing healthcare and public health services such as access to personal protective equipment, testing, isolation, and contact tracing since entering Phase One.
+Given this evidence of sustained positive trends in public health data, and adequate capacity of the healthcare system, another slow, closely monitored, and phased easing of restrictions may be safely implemented.
 The New Orleans Health Department will continue to monitor all four of the public health milestones, as well as additional relevant public health metrics and trends, in order to guide movement between reopening phases or determine if the City of New Orleans must re-enter the Stay at Home Mandate.
 These milestones will be examined as a whole, and movement between phases may or may not be guided by one specific indicator.

 IV.
-REOPENING PHASE ONE: SAFEST AT HOME MANDATES FOR RESIDENTS AND BUSINESSES IN THE CITY OF NEW ORLEANS
+REOPENING PHASE TWO: SAFER AT HOME MANDATES FOR RESIDENTS AND BUSINESSES IN THE CITY OF NEW ORLEANS